Essential amino acids in plant food

 Essential amino acids (EAAs) are amino acids that are necessary to build proteins in an organism.
 The source of complete EAAs are both animal and plant-based food.

 Essential amino acids in plant food

-Essential amino acids (EAAs) are amino acids which are necessary to build proteins in an organism but can not be synthesized by the organism itself and as such must be provided in the diet.
+Essential amino acids (EAAs) are the amino acids required by an organism for building proteins but which cannot be synthesized by the organism itself.
+As such it is essential that these amino acids be supplied by the organism's diet.
 In case of humans there are 9 EAAs: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.